Skip to Content

 Background

-The Nueces River below Lake Corpus Christi does not meet state water quality standards due to high levels of total dissolved solids, and although bacteria levels in the river meet the state standards allowable for primary contact recreation, the Nueces River Authority (NRA) and Clean Rivers Program (CRP) identified a trend of increasing bacteria concentrations.
+The Lower Nueces River below Lake Corpus Christi did not meet state water quality standards due to high levels of total dissolved solids and was added to the 2012 Texas Integrated Report of Surface Water Quality for Clean Water Act Sections 305(b) and 303(d).
+Water quality improved and the Lower Nueces River was delisted in 2022.
+Although bacteria levels in the river meet the state standards allowable for primary contact recreation, the Nueces River Authority and Clean Rivers Program identified a trend of increasing bacteria concentrations.

-The Lower Nueces River Watershed Partnership, City of Corpus Christi, and NRA developed the Lower Nueces River Watershed Protection Plan (WPP), which was accepted by the U.S. Environmental Protection Agency in 2016.
-The WPP includes management measures to address all water quality issues and concerns.
-One management measure focused on the repair or replacement of failing septic systems to prevent bacteria levels from exceeding safe levels set by state standards, and four concurrent projects have implemented septic system remediation.
+In 2016, the Lower Nueces River Watershed Partnership, City of Corpus Christi, and Nueces River Authority developed the Lower Nueces River Watershed Protection Plan, which includes management measures to address all water quality issues and concerns.
+One management measure focused on the repair or replacement of failing septic systems to prevent bacteria levels from exceeding safe levels set by state standards.
+Four concurrent projects have implemented septic system remediation.

 Back to the top of the page Back to top